-Asset / risk identified Examples of geographical coverage/need/ market/ Decision Expected benefit / SME target priority Next steps - persons involved Costs to be foreseen Brand World Trade mark Nobody uses my brand or logo 1 Check costs Design x Asia, Europe Registered design Enter a new market 1 X in charge Check costs Patent y USA License patent in a country Get money from licences.
-Sale target: 1M EUR.
-2 X in charge Check costs Product z The whole world No protection Make sure we have all the docs needed/steps to follow in case of counterfeiting 3 X in charge No cost Contracts with subcontractors India Clause in contract Protect and clarify relationship with manufacturer 2 X in charge No cost
+Asset/risk identified Geographical coverage/need/ market Decision Expected benefit/SME target Priority Next steps - persons involved Costs to be foreseen My particular process recipe The whole world Trade secret For competitors identifying what's in it is virtually impossible/will take so much effort that by the time they get it, the market is gone Target new secret recipe 1 Ensure that certain process steps are only made by me or X No cost My brand EU, USA, Japan Trade mark Ensure that on my target markets nobody can copy me 1 Register, Z in charge Check the costs Design x Asia, Europe Registered Design Enter a new market 1 X in charge Check the costs Patent y USA License patent in a country Earn money from licences.
+1M EUR.
+2 Identify distribution network, Y in charge Check the costs Product z The whole world No protection Make sure we have all the documents needed/steps to follow in case of counterfeiting 3 X in charge No cost Contracts with subcontractors India Clause in contract Protect and clarify relationship with manufacturer 2 X in charge No cost